We can start this blog with the simple thought that:

 We will support you in that, for sure, and we have been at this for a very long time.
 Teamwork and support are what I do,

 For the FUN of It!

-Dr. Scott Simmerman is a designer of team building games and organization improvement products.
-Managing Partner of Performance Management Company since 1984, he is an experienced presenter and consultant who designs simple, powerful learning tools.
+Dr. Scott Simmerman is a designer of team building games and organization improvement tools focused on people and performance.
+Managing Partner of Performance Management Company since 1984, he is a globally experienced presenter and consultant.

 Learn more about Scott at his LinkedIn site.